 Do you sometimes worry about being delayed with your PhD project?
 Are you afraid that your contract or stipend will run out before you can hand in your dissertation?
 Are you anxious what will happen to you if you have to take up another job before receiving your PhD?
 Do you wonder if you’ll ever be able to complete it or whether you will end as an ABD (all but dissertation)?

 All of the above are common thoughts of PhD students who are afraid of handing in their PhD dissertation with a delay.
 With this blog post, we’d like to mention the most common reasons of a delay and illustrate the consequences.
 But most of all, we encourage you – by all means – to do something about your delay as soon as you detect it, instead of giving yourself and your project up to fate!
 We’ve included an amazing worksheet “Identify main reasons for the delay with your PhD” that will help you to detect the reasons why you are, or might be, delayed and what you can do to turn things around.
-If you want to learn more about how to complete your PhD without delay, or in spite of a delay, sign up to this week’s free PhD Master Class ‘The 4 secrets to a successful PhD’.
+If you want to learn more about how to complete your PhD without delay, or in spite of a delay, sign up to our next free Webinar ‘The 4 secrets to a successful PhD’.

 PhD delay – the facts